120th Illinois Infantry Regiment: Detailed service

 Guarded railroad bridge at Jimtown until November 9, 1862.
-Moved to Alton, IIinois, November 9, then to Memphis, Tennessee.
+Moved to Alton, Illinois, November 9, then to Memphis, Tennessee.
 Garrison and provost duty at Memphis, Tennessee, November 14, 1862 until May 1863.
-Expedition to Marion, Arkansas, January 13-15, 1863.
+Expedition to Marion, Arkansas, January 13–15, 1863.
 Moved to Vicksburg, Mississippi, May.
 Siege operations against Vicksburg May to July.
 Greenville, Mississippi, May 12.
 Moved to La Grange, Tennessee, July 28-August 2, then to Memphis, Tennessee, and duty there until November.
-Expedition into Mississippi October 10-21.
+Expedition into Mississippi October 10–21.
 Guarded train to Corinth, Mississippi, October 30-November 5.
 Moved to Corinth November 7, and post duty there until January 25, 1864.
 Moved to Memphis, Tennessee, January 25, and provost duty there until June.
-Sturgis' Expedition to Guntown June 1-13.
+Sturgis' Expedition to Guntown June 1–13.
 Brice's (or Tishamingo) Creek, near Guntown, June 10.
 Ripley June 11.
 At Memphis, Tennessee, until September 30.
 Repulse of Forrest's attack on Memphis August 21.
-Moved to Cairo, Illinois, September 30-October 1, then to Paducah, Kentucky, October 2-3.
-Moved to Clifton, Tennessee, October 3-6 and to Florence October 8.
-Moved to Pittsburg Landing, then to Johnsonville October 8-11.
-Moved to Memphis October 21-23, and provost duty there until September 1865.
+Moved to Cairo, Illinois, September 30-October 1, then to Paducah, Kentucky, October 2–3.
+Moved to Clifton, Tennessee, October 3–6 and to Florence October 8.
+Moved to Pittsburg Landing, then to Johnsonville October 8–11.
+Moved to Memphis October 21–23, and provost duty there until September 1865.